Tender and flavorful, Moroccan Roasted Beets with pomegranate seeds, toasted pistachios, and a simple balsamic glaze. A delicious, healthy side dish!

 What is so startling about beets are their color.
 Perhaps it is because it is so unexpected.
 Like gemstones, their rough exteriors do a good job of disguising what lies within.
 I am reminded of something I once read.
 Our purpose in this life, is simply to let what is inside of us, come out.

 It can feel so vulnerable though.
 Scary.
 Exposing who we really are, requires a good amount of courage.
 Our fear of the criticism and judgment of others too often wins this internal battle.
-And our fears that we are not “good enough” often stop us in dead our tracks.
+And our fears that we are not “good enough” often stop us dead in our tracks.

 But when we hide who we are, we all lose.